nikithamarythomas/AIDI_2004/README.md

 # AIDI_2004

-A simple calculator app with the following basic functions:
+A simple calculator app with the following basic functions: \n 1.Addition
-1.Addition
 2.Subtraction
 3.Multiplication